-• If obligations by one or more Partners that utilize our network were subject to successful challenge that the Partner was not the "true lender," such obligations may be unenforceable, subject to rescission or otherwise impaired, we or other program participants may be subject to penalties, and/or our commercial relationships may suffer, each of which would adversely affect our business, financial condition and results of operations. • If loans originated by our Partners were found to violate the laws of one or more states, whether at origination or after sale by our Partners, assets acquired, directly or indirectly, by Financing Vehicles may be unenforceable or otherwise impaired, we (or Financing Vehicles) may be subject to, among other things, fines and penalties, and/or our commercial relationships may suffer, each of which would adversely affect our business and results of operations. • Uncertainty and instability resulting from the conflict between Russia and Ukraine could adversely affect our business, financial condition and operations. • Conditions in Israel and relations between Israel and other countries could adversely affect our business. • Our management team has limited experience managing a public company. • The unaudited pro forma financial information included in the section of this prospectus entitled "Unaudited Pro Forma Condensed Combined Financial Information" may not be representative of our results. • The price of the Class A Ordinary Shares and the price of the public warrants have been and may continue to be volatile. • It is reasonable to conclude that a "short squeeze" due to a sudden increase in demand for our Class A Ordinary Shares that largely exceeds supply has led to, and may continue to lead to, extreme price volatility in our Class A Ordinary Shares. • The securities being offered in this prospectus represent a substantial percentage of our outstanding Class A Ordinary Shares, and the sales of such securities, or the perception that these sales could occur, could cause the market price of our Class A Ordinary Shares to decline significantly. • Future resales of our securities, including the Resale Securities being offered pursuant to this prospectus, may cause the market price of our Class A Ordinary Shares to drop significantly, even if our business is doing well. • We may issue additional Class A Ordinary Shares from time to time, including under our equity incentive plans.
-Any such issuances would dilute the interest of our shareholders and likely present other risks. • An active public trading market for our Class A Ordinary Shares may not develop or be sustained to provide adequate liquidity. • We have incurred and will continue to incur significant, non-recurring transition costs in connection with and following the Merger.
+- If obligations by one or more Partners that utilize our network were subject to successful challenge that the Partner was not the "true lender," such obligations may be unenforceable, subject to rescission or otherwise impaired, we or other program participants may be subject to penalties, and/or our commercial relationships may suffer, each of which would adversely affect our business, financial condition and results of operations. - If loans originated by our Partners were found to violate the laws of one or more states, whether at origination or after sale by our Partner, assets acquired, directly or indirectly, by Financing Vehicles may be unenforceable or otherwise impaired, we (or Financing Vehicles) may be subject to, among other things, fines and penalties, and/or our commercial relationships may suffer, each of which would adversely affect our business and results of operations. - Uncertainty and instability resulting from the conflict between Russia and Ukraine could adversely affect our business, financial condition and operations. - · Conditions in Israel and relations between Israel and other countries could adversely affect our business. - · Our management team has limited experience managing a public company. - The unaudited pro forma financial information included in the section of this prospectus entitled "Unaudited Pro Forma Condensed Combined Financial Information" may not be representative of our results - The market price of our Class A Ordinary Shares could be negatively affected by future issuances, sales or resales of our Class A Ordinary Shares or the grant and future exercise of registration rights. - An active public trading market for our Class A Ordinary Shares may not develop or be sustained to provide adequate liquidity. - We have incurred and will continue to incur significant, non-recurring transition costs in connection with and following the Merger.